onyeka-hub/ebs-volume-mount-in-amazon-eks/README.md

 6. To determine whether you already have one or to create one.
 Your cluster has an OpenID  Connect (OIDC) issuer URL associated with it.
 To use AWS IAM roles for service accounts, an IAM OIDC provider must exist for your cluster.

 ## Step 2
-To create an IAM OIDC identity provider for your cluster with the AWS Management Console
+To check for an IAM OIDC identity provider for your cluster with the AWS Management Console

 1. Open the Amazon EKS console at https://console.aws.amazon.com/eks/home#/clusters.